Panoramic view of Huntington Bank Field from the upper seating level

 Though the building is separated from downtown by a series of train tracks, there are several bridges — some closed off to vehicles close to kickoff and for postgame — for fans to cross.

-Located about a half-mile east of the stadium, the lot costs $40 per car to enter and is very large, but you’ll still be met with plenty of competition, as hundreds of longtime die-hards have made pregaming at the Muni Lot a tradition (more on that below).
+Located about a half-mile east of the stadium, the lot costs $40 per car to enter and is very large, but you’ll still be met with plenty of competition, as thousands of longtime die-hards have made pregaming at the Muni Lot a tradition (more on that below).

 Otherwise, you’ll need permits to access the parking areas closest to the stadium, along the lakefront.
 These are divided into color-coded lots, so if you do have a permit, pay attention to the color, but your spot is likely either just north or west of the stadium grounds.

-Cleveland hotels near Cleveland Browns Stadium
+Cleveland hotels near Huntington Bank Field

 Hilton Cleveland Downtown – 0.2 miles away